prismosoft/keysmith-react/README.md

 # Keysmith React - Laravel 12 React Starterkit API Token Management

-Keysmith React is a Laravel 12 React Starterkit package that provides React.js components for managing API keys and tokens in your application.
-It offers a clean, user-friendly interface for creating, viewing, and revoking API keys with customizable permissions based on the implementation from Laravel Breeze.
+**Keysmith React** is a Laravel 12 React Starterkit package that provides React.js components for managing API keys and tokens in your application.
+It offers a clean, user-friendly interface for creating, viewing, and revoking API keys with customizable permissions based on Laravel Breeze.

+---

-## Features
+## ✨ Features

 - 🔑 Easy API token generation and management
 - 🔒 Built on Laravel Sanctum's secure token authentication